$ a2query -m rewrite

 while rewrite occurred

-), virtual host configuration or directory configuration but not in .htaccess
+mod_rewritemod_rewrite.htaccessmod_rewritemod_rewriteCan be set in server configuration (httpd.conf), virtual host configuration or directory configuration but not in .htaccess:

 LogLevel alert rewrite:trace3